 Strain, or stretch, in a structural element is one way to show that force is being transmitted along a particular piece of the structure.
 We can then ask the questions:

-- Does the force transmitted through a structural member have the expected magnitude needed to explain the resulting response on the receiving structure?
+Does the force transmitted through a structural member have the expected magnitude explain the resulting response on the receiving structure?

-For example, we were called in to help identify the cause of vibration to the control room of a newly constructed 120 Mega-Watt power plant.
+We were called in to help identify the cause of vibration to the control room of a newly constructed 120 Mega-Watt power plant.
 The vibration in the control room was so bad that the control personnel could not read the monitors.
 There was also a stairway that was unusable due to high vibration levels, and a few stalls in the mens bathroom that were not usable as well due to the uncomfortable vibration levels.
-The use of strain gage testing at this power plant was a key part of this interesting project.
-Using the strain gage measurements we were able to quantify the forces transmitted between the isolated turbine pedestal and the surrounding building.
-Through a combination of this strain gage testing and our dynamic testing and analysis we were able to zero in on a surprisingly simple solution.
-We give a brief description of this work under this link:
+We designed a quick bracing fix for the monitors to make the situation bearable and went to work to characterize the problem.